10 Conditions Often Mistaken for Fibromyalgia

-It’s not at all unusual for fibromyalgia to be misdiagnosed as another condition and vice versa, as symptoms of fibromyalgia are similar to that of other illnesses.
+It’s not unusual for fibromyalgia to be misdiagnosed as another condition and vice versa, since many symptoms of fibromyalgia are very similar to those of other illnesses.
 Only recently has a test been developed, and many doctors are still not aware of it.
 Also, people living with fibromyalgia will often have one or more overlapping conditions, which further complicates diagnosis.
 Here are 10 conditions commonly mistaken for fibromyalgia.

-Chronic fatigue syndrome (also called ME/CFS) is the condition that is probably most often confused with FM.
+Chronic fatigue syndrome (also called ME/CFS) is the condition that is probably most often confused with fibromyalgia.
 That’s understandable since an estimated 70 percent of people who have one also have the other.
 The symptoms of each are remarkably similar.
-So much so that some experts believe FM and ME/CFS are slightly different expressions of the same basic illness.
+So much so that some experts believe fibromyalgia and chronic fatigue syndrome are slightly different expressions of the same basic illness.

 Hypothyroidism is a condition in which the thyroid gland does not produce enough thyroid hormone.
-This is another condition that shares a lot of FM’s symptomatology.
-Some symptoms common to both include joint or muscle pain, fatigue, sensitivity to cold, constipation, depression and weight gain.
+This is another condition that shares a lot of fibromyalgia’s symptomatology.
+Some symptoms common to both include joint or muscle pain, fatigue, sensitivity to cold, constipation, depression, and weight gain.

-Lupus is an autoimmune disease, meaning the immune system of a person with lupus will attack normal cells as if they were an outside invader.
-This can cause inflammation, tissue damage and pain throughout body, which feels very much like the widespread body pain of fibromyalgia.
+Lupus is an autoimmune disease, meaning the immune system of a person with lupus will attack normal cells as if they were outside invaders.
+This can cause inflammation, tissue damage, and pain throughout body, which feels very much like the widespread body pain of fibromyalgia.
 Although there is no single test that will identify lupus 100 percent of the time, there are lab tests that can help your doctor determine whether you may have lupus.

-Multiple Sclerosis is a disease in which the body’s immune system eats away at the myelin sheath that covers and protects the nerves.
+Multiple sclerosis is a disease in which the body’s immune system eats away at the myelin sheath that covers and protects the nerves.
 This interferes with the brain’s ability to communicate with the rest of the body.
-Symptoms FM and MS have in common may include pain, fatigue, numbness, tingling, cognitive impairments, poor coordination and blurred vision.
+Symptoms fibromyalgia and multiple sclerosis have in common may include pain, fatigue, numbness, tingling, cognitive impairments, poor coordination, and blurred vision.

-For years people with FM have been told by doctors that they’re “just depressed.”
-Although depression is often listed as a symptom of FM, clinical depression is actually a separate and distinct condition that sometimes overlaps with FM.
-Some common symptoms that may be shared by FM and depression are pain, fatigue, and difficulty with memory and concentration.
+For years people with fibromyalgia have been told by doctors that they’re “just depressed.”
+Although depression is often listed as a symptom of fibromyalgia, clinical depression is actually a separate and distinct condition that sometimes overlaps with fibromyalgia.
+Some common symptomatology includes pain, fatigue, and difficulty with memory and concentration.

-Polymyalgia rheumatica is form of arthritis that causes muscle pain in mulitple parts of the body and rarely occurs in anyone under 50.
-It shares some of FM’s most prominent symptoms – pain, achiness, morning stiffness and fatigue.
+Polymyalgia rheumatica is form of arthritis that causes muscle pain in multiple parts of the body and rarely occurs in anyone under 50.
+It shares some of fibromyalgia’s most prominent symptoms — pain, achiness, morning stiffness, and fatigue.